Mwebb512/students/astrobel.md

 I enjoy programming, watching movies, and hanging out with friends.
 Sometime in the future, I will most likely look into entrepreneurship.

 ##Interests and Hobbies
-I like playing Valorant, and I like watching movies and shows, one of which is an anime called Death Note: https://en.wikipedia.org/wiki/Death_Note
+I like playing Valorant, and I like watching movies and shows, one of which is an anime called [Death Note](https://en.wikipedia.org/wiki/Death_Note)

 ##Languages and frameworks
 C++, Git, Python, HTML, CSS